AkshanshChahal/TSP-Golang/README.md

 ### Pre-Requisites
 - Golang, Python should be installed.
-- GOPATH is properly set.
+- GOPATH should be properly set.
 For help visit [How to Write Go Code]

 ### How to Proceed
 First use  **generate_di_graph.py** to generate a random cost matrix.
 ```sh
 $ python generate_di_graph.py -n 21 -o output.txt
 ```
 Here replace 21 by the size of matrix required and output.txt by the path for the file in which you want the cost matrix to be printed.
-Also mention the path for output.txt in **main.go** (line 26). main() function will take the cost matrix input from the ouput.txt and will proceed with the calculation of the optimum Hamiltonian Path calculation.
+Also mention the path for output.txt in **main.go** (line 26). main() function will take the cost matrix input from ouput.txt and will proceed with the calculation of the optimum Hamiltonian Path.